 Step 5: Once done, save the changes and again restart the device to enter BIOS for launching boot.

 As mentioned above, updating drivers would solve the problem.
 An outdated or missing driver in the device would not allow it to detect the SSD in BIOS.
 One way to fix it via updating the drivers manually.
 In this regard, all you can do is to visit the manufacturer’s website and find the respective hardware device driver.
-Download the latest version of driver and run a successful install in your device.
+Download the latest version of the driver and run a successful install in your device.
 Make sure you download the driver update compatible with your windows operating system.

 Hence, when you confront an issue while turning on your device, and your device shows up an error message i.e. solid-state drive not recognized or bios not detecting SSD, it might be due to the issue related to drive carrying the system files.
-In this context, this error may surface due to faulty drive, bad sectors, corrupted partition or any physical damage to drive.
-Moreover, it can be due to faulty or loose connection of drive with the device via SATA cables.
-If the controller driver is turned off in system setup or you don’t have the latest version of drivers downloaded on the device, it may also lead to solid state drive not detected.
+In this context, this error may surface due to faulty drive, bad sectors, corrupted partition, or any physical damage to the drive.
+Moreover, it can be due to a faulty or loose connection of drive with the device via SATA cables.
+If the controller driver is turned off in system setup or you don’t have the latest version of drivers downloaded on the device, it may also lead to solid-state drive not detected.
 This article further explains the solution to fix the error.
 Three of the viable solutions are discussed in detail.
-You can either go for checking the faulty hardware causing the problem, configure the SSD in BIOS settings or manually update the drivers.
+You can either go for checking the faulty hardware causing the problem, configure the SSD in BIOS settings, or manually update the drivers.